-GlobaLeaks is a free open source software that enables the creation of secure whistleblowing platforms.
-It was developed by the Hermes Center for Transparency and Digital Human Rights, an Italian-based NGO supporting freedom of speech online in 2011.
+GlobaLeaks is a free and open source whistleblowing software that enables the creation of secure whistleblowing projects.

 GlobaLeaks does uses the best free software components and infrastructure in terms of security, maintainability and code reuse.